 Speaking of hardware, many people are quick to assume it’s a software problem when perhaps something more fundamental is wrong.

-Cable condition: Is the cable to the speakers in good condition?
-I’ve had at least one person report back that the sound had stopped because her cat had chewed through the wires.
-Even if you don’t have pets, many audio cables used for inexpensive computer speakers are inexpensive and easy to damage.
+Cable condition.
+Is the cable to the speakers in good condition?
+I've had at least one person report that the sound had stopped because her cat had chewed through the wires.
+Even if you don't have pets, many audio cables used for inexpensive computer speakers are inexpensive and easy to damage.

-Cable connection: Is the audio cable plugged in securely?
+Cable connection.
+Is the audio cable plugged in securely?
 And to the right place?
 Once again, I ran into this one after moving my computer.
 Not only was the connector not completely pushed in, but I tend to plug it into the wrong socket.
 Make sure yours is correct.

 Do this

-Subscribe to Confident Computing!
+Looking for more help?
+Subscribe to Confident Computing.
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 Podcast audio